The California Blog

 Rock art in Sierra San Francisco, Baja California Sur.

-At the beginning of the 16th century, California was still a fictional land, born from the imagination of a passionate writer.
+At the beginning of the 16th century, California existed only as a fictional land, born from the imagination of a passionate writer.
 That was about to change.
-When the first Spanish explorers crossed what we now call the Sea of Cortez, they discovered a land they believed to be an island.
-Unfamiliar with this new frontier, some speculated they had just reached the legendary California.
+When the first Spanish explorers crossed what we now call the Sea of Cortez, they encountered a territory they believed to be an island.
+Faced with this unfamiliar frontier, some speculated they had reached the legendary California.